Note: This post was first published in November 2019 and updated in September 2022.

 And the best way to make use of it is to reframe your thinking about spending money.

-How about spending an extra £300/month on rent because you don’t want to live with your parents or roommates?
-That will actually be £3,200/month, please.
+That extra $900/month on rent because you don’t want to live with your parents or roommates?
+That will actually be $9,600/month, please.

 Saving money is important.
 You know what’s even more important?

-None of this matters when you have a long time horizon.
-Take advantage of it by starting to invest now.
+None of this matters when you have a long enough time horizon.
+Take advantage of it by starting to invest ASAP.

 Don’t have money to invest?
 Get a part-time job or a side hustle.